Get Help Today(877) 648-4288

 Not all drugs can be injected in the same ways.
 Meth always goes in the veins in order for it to be fully absorbed.
 Some users inject drugs like Heroin into the muscles or skin (muscling and skin-popping) if they can’t find a reliable vein.
 Shooting meth bypasses the bodies filter mechanisms, and if the meth is impure, it can cause worse infections, overdose, and other serious side effects.

 A meth high takes hold quickly, especially when shooting.
 Meth causes the brain to release large amounts of dopamine, which causes an overwhelming rush feeling.
 The high increases energy levels, and it makes people feel more awake and active.
-The feeling is fleeting, which is part of the addictive quality.
+The high from meth typically lasts from 8 hours up to 24 hours.
+The length of the high is determined by various factors and can vary from person to person.
 People will often string together multiple highs by continuously injecting at the end of each trip, which can last for multiple days in a row.
+This is also called a “run.”

 Take action & empower yourself